ostif-org/OSTIF/Documents/readme.md

 Open Source Security Audit Minimum Standards and Expectations - link: https://docs.google.com/document/d/19ug1JSEFs_0-Tj2B4Co7rE7bMkZGDL_45VDKnBD0bNc/

 ### Funding Security Audits and OSTIF

 2023-2024 Prospectus - link: TBD

+### Document Access

-Accessing Documents: Some documents might require you to request access.
+Some documents might require you to request access.
 This is likely the case for documents that are used internally and not designed for public consumption.